microsoft/FASTER/docs/_docs/40-fasterlog-basics.md

 * `MutableFraction`: Fraction of pages in memory that are left uncommitted by default (when explicit commits are not called).
 If set to 0 (the default), a page commits as soon as it is filled up.

+* `RemoveOutdatedCommits`: This setting will delete all outdated commits other than the latest commit.
+During recovery, it will likewise remove all commits other than the one recovered to.

+* `TryRecoverLatest`: If true (default), we will try to recover the log from the latest valid commit, during instantiation or when calling `FasterLog.CreateAsync(...)`.

+* `FastCommitMode` and `LogCommitPolicy`: These settings are used for fast commit and for defining how commits are gated into the system.
+See the [advanced features](#advanced-features) section for more details.

 # Full API Reference